-These definitely are of cheaper quality, but for less than about $100 on Amazon, you should be able to light up your garage.
-They plug into a wall outlet, can be linked together with connectors, and don’t need to be wired.
+These definitely are of cheaper quality, but for less than about $100 on Amazon, you can’t really go wrong.
+They plug into a wall outlet and must get linked together with connectors.
+If your garage is small and came with one light bulb..these are a perfect option since you won’t need to re-wire anything.

 Quick Tip: If you are installing lights in a garage, one best practice is to mount them in a “U” shape, lining up with the perimeter of your car.
 Especially when waxing or doing paint correction, this can help to illuminate everything properly.

 If you work in a body shop or are looking to remove scratches, you may want to consider color-matching lights, which can bring out imperfections in any paint color.
 These are ideal for professionals and the most expensive.

 These types of lights fall into the category of defect-finding lights, which can expose swirls and scratches that basic overhead lighting can’t.
 Here are a couple of popular options I’ve found that fall into this category.

 Check out this video below for an overview of what these can do for your detailing game.

 Amazon also carries other brands of ‘color matching lights’ that also have some pretty good reviews and more affordable options like this Astro Pneumatic Tool SunLigh

-While overhead lights are definitely a start for most hobbyists, if color matching lights are a little overkill for your skillset or budget, you may want to consider starting with a couple of LED work lights on a tripod to help focus on various panels of your car.
-You usually can find cordless tripod-style lights to avoid tripping over cords.
+If color-matching lights are a little overkill for your skillset or budget, a couple of LED work lights on a tripod are better than nothing.
+You can even use cordless tripod-style lights to avoid tripping over cords.

 Spotlights and work lights (on a tripod) are a staple for any type of shop or garage work, but also work pretty well for detailing applications.
-I personally like spotlights on a stand for detailing, since it gives you a more focused beam of light.
+I personally like spotlights on a stand for personal use when paint correction isn’t involved.